 October can bring more than 20 inches (500 mm) of rain, especially in Corcovado National Park.

-Note: The Sirena Park sector of Corcovado National Park is closed in October.
+- Note: The Sirena Park sector of Corcovado National Park is closed in October.
 However, the other entry points remain open.

 Central Valley

-The Central Valley, including San José, enjoys a cooler climate and less intense rain compared to the coastal regions.
+The Central Valley, including San José, enjoys a cooler climate and sometimes less intense rain compared to the coastal regions.

 One of the nice things about the Central Valley and San Jose area is that there are plenty of indoor activity options if the weather is bad.
 There are plenty of nice museums in San Jose, theaters, malls, and cinemas.